English - English Grammar Compact B1

 Textbook, online learning platform such as www.moodle.tum.de or Macmillan English Campus online resources (www.mec-3.com/tum), presentations, audio-visual material.

 Handouts and selected extracts from published sources will be used in the course.
 Key literature will be advised by the teacher and/ or listed in the course description.

 Description of exams and course work

-Assessment is based on written homework assignments (50%) in which students are given the opportunity revise drafts of short texts to improve accuracy of written expression and a final written examination (50%) in which students demonstrate the ability to communicate spontaneously in everyday situations.
-Dictionaries and other aids may not be used during the exam.
-Duration of the final examination: 60 minutes.
+Performance, testing the learning outcomes specified in the module description, is examined by a cumulative portfolio of competence and action-oriented tasks.
+Written assignments (in which students are given the opportunity revise drafts of short texts to improve accuracy of written expression) and a final written examination (in which students demonstrate the ability to communicate spontaneously in everyday situations) contribute equally to the final grade.

 As the course may be offered in various formats (online or classroom) the form and conditions of the final exam (with or without aids) will vary.
 Where audio or video is recorded, we observe the Basic Data Protection Regulation (DSGVO, Art.
 12 -21).